-All ESG Subrecipients are required to match their ESG program, one-to-one.
+All ESG Subrecipients are required to match their ESG program.
 For example, if the ESG award is \$10,000, the subrecipient must demonstrate \$10,000 as match.
-A match letter or affidavit must be submitted before a Notice to Proceed will be issued.
-Match must be used on ESG eligible activities not claimed elsewhere.
 The following items may be used as match:

-Type of Match Documentation required Cash/Grant Award letter or affidavit Value or fair rental value of any Documentation of value of donated material or donated material or building building.
+Type of Match Documentation required Cash/Grant Award letter Value or fair rental value of any donated Documentation of value of donated material or material or building building.
 Documentation of previous year's match.
 Value of any lease on a building Documentation of value of lease on a building Any salary paid to staff to carry out the Timecards of staff member.
 Proof of salary program of the subrecipient payment (cancelled checks / bank statements).
 Summary list of all salaries counted as match.
 List should contain staff name, hours worked and total monetary value of time worked.
-Value of the time and services List containing all volunteer names, number of contributed by volunteers to carry out hours worked and total value of time contributed. the program of the subrecipient.
+Value of the time and services contributed List containing all volunteer names, number of by volunteers to carry out the program of hours worked and total value of time contributed. the subrecipient.
 (Note: Volunteers providing professional services such as medical or legal services are valued at the reasonable and customary rate in the local community.)